Warren & Migliaccio, L.L.P.

 Options available to resolve a lawsuit, including negotiation and settlement.

-After verifying the debt and gathering your documents explore your options to settle the lawsuit.
-One option is debt settlement which involves negotiating with creditors to pay reduced amounts instead of lawsuits.
-Strategies include negotiating settlements, debt management plans or paying the full amount.
+After verifying the debt and gathering your documents, review your options to settle the lawsuit.
+One option is debt settlement, which involves negotiating with creditors to pay reduced amounts instead of going through the lawsuit.
+Strategies include negotiating settlements, debt management plans, or paying the full amount.

 Each option has pros and cons and the right choice depends on your financial situation and negotiation ability.